RandomUploads/RandomUploads-Development/SECURITY.md

 ## Reporting a Vulnerability

 Expect a security update once a month, and a major revision once every 6 months.
+Report a vulnerability through the discord server.
+Use the channel called security-issues.